Telos4/ggj2019/README.md

 ## Installation instructions:
 Hard- and Software are quite involved so installation is a bit tricky.
 Here we summarize the main steps.

 We assume that the BARC project has been set up on the odroid according to the instructions on the [setup website](http://www.barc-project.com/setup/).
-In addition, ROS (version: Lunar) needs to be installed on the laptop and then the barc package needs to be build and installed as well (refer to the [ROS documentation](http://wiki.ros.org/Documentation) on how to install packages).
+In addition, ROS (version: Lunar) needs to be installed on the laptop and then the barc package needs to be built and installed as well (refer to the [ROS documentation](http://wiki.ros.org/Documentation) on how to install packages).

-### **Copy source files to odroid:**
+### **Copy source files:**
 Let $BARC denote the locations of the barc package (on the laptop and the odroid).
 Copy the files from the _odroid/_ subfolder to the home directory of the odroid (i.e. /home/odroid/).
 In addition, also copy the only the messages from the subfolder _odroid/barc/workspace/src/barc/msg_ to the message folder of the barc package on the laptop, i.e. _$BARC/workspace/src/barc/msg_.